Second French intervention in Mexico: Conquest of Central Mexico

-Although Republican guerrilla forces in the countryside around the capital counted no victories against the French, they maintained a presence.
+Although Republican guerrillas in the countryside around the capital counted no victories against the French, they maintained a presence.
 Cuernavaca, Pachuca, and Tulancingo were captured by Franco-imperial forces in July.
 Guerrilla commanders Catarino Fragoso, León Ugalde, and others continued to wage warfare against towns occupied by the French.

 Juan Chávez under the command of Tomás Mejía defeated the Republican forces of Tomás O'Horán on the road to Guanajuato.
 O'Horan would then switch sides and join the imperialists.
 Colonel José Antonio Rodríguez then captured San Juan de los Llanos in Puebla.
-The Mexican Gulf port of Tampico was captured by French vessels on 11 August.
-French control of the country still centered on Veracruz and Mexico City but was gradually expanding.
+The Mexican Gulf port of Tampico was captured by the French Navy on 11 August.
 By October, advancing combined forces were spreading across the central regions of Mexico from Jalisco to San Luis Potosí and Oaxaca.

 In August, Mejía captured Actopan, Hidalgo.
 Imperialist commander Gavito managed to disperse republican guerrillas in Cuayuca, and Jesús María Visoso defeated Republican guerrillas at Puebla.

 Franco-Mexican forces under Leonardo Márquez and de Berthier entered Morelia, Michoacan unopposed on 30 November, after Republicans evacuated the city.
 After reinforcements arrived, the Republicans led by José López Uraga attempted to recapture Morelia but were defeated by Márquez.

 Mejía captured Querétaro on 17 November, while Republican forces retreated further north to Guanajuato.
 Imperialist forces pursued them and Guanajuato was taken on 9 December.

 On 22 December, the Republican government evacuated San Luis Potosí and intended to relocate north to the state of Coahuila.
 Mejía captured the city on 25 December, facing a Republican assault on 27 December, which was defeated.